Crabgrass: What Does It Look Like?

 Craig Elworthy’s Proactive Approach

 Craig Elworthy, Founder of Lawnbright, emphasizes the importance of a proactive approach to lawn care.
 He suggests combining pre-emergent treatments with healthy lawn practices to prevent crabgrass from taking hold.
-According to Elworthy, a well-maintained lawn is the best defense against crabgrass.
+According to Elworthy, a well-maintained lawn is the best defence against crabgrass.
 By keeping your lawn healthy and thick, you can create an environment where crabgrass struggles to compete.

 Steven Schwager’s Dual Treatment Strategy